TessDevon/degreeProjectFED22D/README.md

 Other package - i18next, to handle text, possibility to add more languages ​​later

 ## Test plan

-I have made observations on the forums that exist today.
+I have made observations on users in the forums that exist today.
 There is the basis for the website.

-At the end I will do user test on users.
-I have the following 3 interview tasks for the testing: A – Create a post, B – Make a comment on a post, C – Start a chat with another user.
+I have also done user tests on two possible user for the page.
+I have gone through the tests and added tasks to the backlog that were fixed during the end of this project.

+Have tested the colors on the page so it has enough contrast. https://accessibleweb.com/color-contrast-checker/ I had to make a change.
+Made the text in gold darker.

+I have tested the page on the windows edge emulator and located some bugs in the responsiveness which now is fixed.

-If the opportunity exists, I will add tests for Javascript functions
+If the opportunity exists, I will add tests for Javascript functions.

 ## Applicationflow